qcr/rosdata/README.md

 ## Installation

-To install perform the following:
+Conda is used to setup the appropriate environment/dependencies.
+We recommend the following procedure for the rosdata tool:

 ```
 git clone https://github.com/qcr/rosdata.git
 cd <rosdata_repo>
+conda env create --file rosdata_env.yml
+conda activate rosdata_env
 pip install -e .
 ```

+The rosdata tool can then be called from any directory using the command `rosdata <tool> <tool_arguments>`.

+<!--
 Currently, you will need to install dependencies manually.
 Main dependencies are numpy, treelib, rospy, rosbag, spatialmaths, open3d, and open3d_ros_helper.

-<!--
 ```
 conda env create --file envname.yml # Environment file not yet provided
 conda activate rosdata_env # Not yet supported